Screen Reader Access Education

 Education Cooperation

-Education and knowledge partnership is an important pillar of India- US ties.
-The two countries share strong linkages and history of higher education collaboration.
+Education partnership is an important pillar of India- US ties and both the countries share strong linkages and history of higher education collaboration.
 The United States Educational Foundation in India (USEFI) was set up after a bilateral agreement on education exchange was signed between India and the US on February 2, 1950.
 In July 2008, India and the US signed a new agreement, whereby India and the US committed to fund the Fulbright program as equal partners.
 USIEF has awarded around 20,000 Fulbright and other grants to US and Indian scholars, professionals and students since its inception in 1950s.

 Indian Students in US

-As far as the number of Indian students in the United States is concerned, according to latest available data (November 2023) from the Student and Exchange Visitor Information System (SEVIS) of the U.S. Department of Homeland Security (DHS), there are 336,619 students from India in the USA currently in the student status (https://studyinthestates.).
+As far as the number of Indian students in the United States is concerned, according to latest available data (January 2025) from the Student and Exchange Visitor Information System (SEVIS) of the U.S. Department of Homeland Security (DHS), there are currently 255,447 students from India in the USA. (https://studyinthestates.).
 Majority of those students are enrolled in STEM (Science, Technology, Engineering and Mathematics) fields.
-As far as the number of Indian students in the jurisdiction of CGI, NY is concerned, according to latest available data (November 2023) from the Student and Exchange Visitor Information System (SEVIS) of the U.S. Department of Homeland Security (DHS), there are total 107,562 students from India in the ten states that comes under the jurisdiction of CGI, NY.
+As far as the number of Indian students in the jurisdiction of CGI, NY is concerned, according to latest available data (January 2025) from the Student and Exchange Visitor Information System (SEVIS) of the U.S. Department of Homeland Security (DHS), there are total 83,074 students from India in the ten states that comes under the jurisdiction of CGI, NY.

 State Wise List